 The German had to fight for his place as Barca number one, but that status is well and truly his now.
-After some early blunders in his careers, he’s bounced back to be one of the most consistent goalkeepers in world football.
+After some early blunders in his career, he’s bounced back to become one of the most consistent goalkeepers in world football.
 Ter Stegen’s best attribute is his ability with the ball at his feet, but he’s also got excellent reflexes and provides a calming influence behind Barca’s back four.

 1. Jan Oblak